The

 If the node relies on any databases, then update the

-schemas by running dcache database update
+schemas by running dcache database update.

 Start dCache and verify that it works.

-and fix any warnings.
+Run dcache check-config and fix any warnings.

 Note that some properties that were previously used by several